Springfield Wrongful Death Attorney

 In Missouri, the right to file a wrongful death claim is governed by a specific order of priority under Missouri Revised Statutes § 537.080.
 The following individuals may file a wrongful death claim:

-- Immediate family members: The primary individuals eligible to file are the decedent's surviving spouse, children (including adopted children), or the parents of the deceased.
+- Immediate family members: The primary individuals eligible to file are the decedent's surviving spouse, children (including adopted children), or parents of the deceased.
+Prioritizing these family members acknowledges their direct relationship to the deceased.

-- Plaintiff ad litem: If no family members or personal representatives are available or willing to file a claim, the court can appoint a plaintiff ad litem to pursue the case on behalf of those entitled to the decedent’s estate.
+- Plaintiff ad litem: If no family members or personal representatives are available or willing to file a claim, the court can appoint a plaintiff ad litem to pursue the claim on behalf of those entitled to the decedent’s estate.
+This measure ensures that justice can still be pursued even when other personal representatives are absent or unwilling.

 Damages Available in a Wrongful Death Claim

-The right lawyer can make all the difference, so it is crucial that you are aware of the proper steps in selecting a legal representative for your important case:
+The right lawyer can make all the difference in the outcome of a wrongful death action, so it is crucial that you are aware of the proper steps in selecting a legal representative for your important situation.

 - Work with a lawyer who is experienced.
 You need a team on your side who knows what lies ahead.
-Our lawyers have over 200 combined years in the legal industry between us.
+Our wrongful death attorneys have over *200 combined years in the legal industry between us.
+Our longstanding presence ensures we know the challenges families face and how to effectively navigate them.

 - Work with a firm whose success is proven.
-Knowing that your Joplin wrongful death lawyer has successfully helped people in your situation before is invaluable.
+Knowing that your Springfield wrongful death lawyer has successfully helped people in your situation before is invaluable.
 At our firm, we have assisted our clients in recovering millions of dollars in verdicts and settlements.
 Our lawyers are members of the Million Dollar Advocates Forum® and the Multi-Million Dollar Advocates Forum®.
+These recognitions assure clients of our formidable legal capabilities and achievements in obtaining justice.

 - Work with a compassionate and understanding firm.
-Don't choose a law firm that takes on too many cases and treats clients as if they are simply case numbers and stacks of paperwork.
+Don't choose a law firm that takes on too many situations and treats clients as if they are simply case numbers and stacks of paperwork.
 At our firm, we are client-centered.
 The individuals we represent come first.
 We value our clients and work hard to fight for justice on their behalf.
+Our commitment to personalized service means focusing on the unique aspects of each client's situation, fostering a supportive environment from beginning to end.

-Contact our office to request a free consultation and learn how we can assist with your Springfield wrongful death claim.
+Contact our office to request a free consultation and learn how our wrongful death attorneys in Springfield can assist with your wrongful death claim.

 Our Testimonials